-Start Date: January 7th, 2002 End Date: April 15th, 2002

-Course Credits:

-Term/Level: 3

-Total Hours:

-Total Weeks:

-Hours/Week:

-Lecture: 3

-Lab:

-Shop:

-Seminar:

-Other:

-Prerequisites

-NURS 3000 is a Prerequisite for:

-Course No.

-Course Name

-Course No.

-Course Name

-BHSC 2203

-Physiology & Pathophysiology

-NURS 4000

-Applied Nursing Science 4

-ENGL 1177

-Professional Writing

-NURS 4030

-NURS 2000

-Applied Nursing Science 2

-Nursing Practicum 4
+Start Date: January 6, 2003 End Date: May 9, 2003 Total Hours: Hours/Week: 42 Total Weeks: 14 3 Lecture: 3 Lab: Term/Level:3Course Credits:3Shop:Seminar:Other: Prerequisites NURS 3000 is a Prerequisite for: Course No. Course Name Course No. Course Name BHSC 2203 Physiology and Pathophysiology NURS 4000 Applied Nursing Science 4 ENGL 1177 Professional Writing NURS 4030 Nursing Practicum 4 NURS 2000 Applied Nursing Science 2 NURS 2030 Nursing Practicum 2 Prerequisites Course No. BHSC 2203 ENGL 1177 NURS 2000 3 Lecture: 3 Lab: Course Name Physiology and Pathophysiology Professional Writing Applied Nursing Science 2 Shop:Seminar:Other:NURS 3000 is a Prerequisite for:Course No.Course NameNURS 4000Applied Nursing Science 4

-Course Calendar Description
+Course Description

 Students will explore selected common health situations to gain understanding of the impact of illness on the individual, family, society, and the health care system.
-The situations relate to a childbearing experience and childhood gastroenteritis.
+The situations relate to a childbearing experience and childbood gastroenteritis.
 To develop understanding, students will access information from a variety of sources, including appropriate literature, health care professionals, and community resources.
 A thorough exploration of the health situation will assist students to develop a professional context from which they can develop an individualized nursing care plan that addresses relevant patient problems.